physicsmattersmcgill/physicsmattersmcgill/README.md

   - url: http://www.astro.physics.mcgill.ca/outreach.php
     logo: partnerlogo_AstroMcGill.png
 ```

+# Languages and translations
+For any translated page (including events), the permalink variable in the frontmatter for the translation must be the same as the permalink for the English version with `_fr` at the end (exception: the home page).
+As long as this rule is followed, the language switcher links on the top right of the page will work even as new pages are added.

+Translations for website components like buttons and `more` links are contained in `_data/language.yml` for English and `_data/language_fr.yml` for French.
+The file `_data/languages.yml` contains other language information, such as the language codes and which is the default.

+The text for the sidebar on the lectures page is in the file `_includes/_sidebar.html` and for the footer is in `_includes/_footer.html`.
+There is an if/else loop in each of these files which checks the language.
+Both languages are in the same file.

 # Testing a local copy of the website
 You can test the site locally by running